anza-xyz/solana-pay/docs/src/core/transfer-request/MERCHANT_INTEGRATION.md

 # Merchant Integration

-This section describes how a merchant can integrate Solana Pay into their payments flow.
+This section describes how a merchant can integrate Solana Pay transfer requests into their payments flow.
 It shows how to create a payment request link, encode it into a QR code, find the transaction, and validate it.

 This guide walks through an example of a QR code-based Point of Sale system that accepts payments via Solana Pay.